Two-generation of traceless matrices over finite fields: Bounded rank

 \section{Bounded rank}

 Using consistent matrices, we can easily find $2$ generators for Lie algebras $\slfrak_n(\F_q)$ of \emph{bounded rank}, meaning that $n \geq 2$ is fixed and either the characteristic $p$ of the field $\F_q$ is large enough in terms of $n$ or $q$ is large enough in terms of $p$ and $n$.
-We assume throughout that $p > 2$, since no consistent sets exist in even characteristic.